 This is where you make your first decision: what element do you want to start with?
 Personally, I like to start with a 2 or 4 bar melody, but sometimes I’ll even start with a chord progression or a great drum loop… its completely up to you!
 The key here is once you commit to something, you don’t want to spend a lot of time tweaking it; the idea is to put a part down quickly and move on.

 After I’ve chosen my first instrument, I usually establish a 4-8 bar loop and put it on repeat.
-In this way, my mind is subconsciously working on new parts while I’m in the moment.
+In this way, my mind subconsciously works on new parts while I’m in the moment.
 Now, start stacking away!
-You are going to want to eventually layer a melody, bassline, chord progression, rhythm/drums and a few accents to fill out the track.
-Once you have a solid loop that is pretty full, its time to break it out into separate sections in the song!
+You are going to want to eventually layer a melody, bassline, chord progression, rhythm/drums, and a few accents to fill out the track.
+Once you have a solid loop that is pretty full, it’s time to break it out into separate sections in the song!

 From Loop to Song

 This week, I decided to create a new track using this method in order to show you what I came up with by adhering to this process.
-I have been on a Teenage Mutant Ninja Turtles kick lately (my favorite childhood TV show of all time), and I decided to create a track around my favorite ninja turtle, Michaelangelo.
-I loaded up some sounds, took a quick break to watch an episode and got right to it!
-Check it out here at www.iamjambot.com/music-for-sale (try the link twice if its your first time to my website) and let me know what you think!
+I have been on a Teenage Mutant Ninja Turtles kick lately (my favorite childhood TV show of all time).
+I decided to create a track around my favorite ninja turtle, Michaelangelo.
+I loaded up some sounds, took a quick break to watch an episode, and got right to it!
+Check it out here at www.iamjambot.com/music-for-sale (try the link twice if it’s your first time on my website), and let me know what you think!

-As always, make sure to check out our blog every Monday for a new article, and be sure to follow us @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio.
-Seeya next week!
+As always, make sure to check out our blog for new articles, and be sure to follow us @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio.